bigtreetech/docs/docs/PandaKnomi.md

 ### Wi-Fi & IP Settings

-> The first tab that will appear when connecting to the Panda Knomi webUI is the WiFi and AP settings tab.
+> The first tab that will appear when connecting to the Panda Knomi webUI is the WiFi and IP settings tab.

 <img src=img/PandaKnomi/en_wifi_ip.png width="300"/>